itsjustmath/itsjustmath.github.io/_posts/2021-03-12-the-right-amount-of-stress-is-called-stimulation.md

 ***Step 2 - Respond**: with a strategy that makes sense for your level of emotional intensity*

 1. **Red**: our emotions are so high that we're entering fight, flight, or freeze mode
-	- This is the time to use time-tested strategies to help us feel safe, [I recommend box breathing{% sidenote 'boxbreathing' 'Box breathing is a technique used to calm yourself down with a simple 4 second rotation of breathing in, holding your breath, breathing out, holding your breath, and repeating.' %} as a way to return breathing to its normal rhythm]
+	- This is the time to use time-tested strategies to help us feel safe, [I recommend box breathing{% sidenote 'boxbreathing' 'Box breathing is a technique used to calm yourself down with a simple 4 second rotation of breathing in, holding your breath, breathing out, holding your breath, and repeating.' %} as a way to return breathing to its normal rhythm] {% marginfigure 'boxbreath' 'assets/img/box-breathing.gif' %}
 	- This is not the time to engage others or make any brash decisions
 2. **Yellow**: emotions are heightened, but we're somewhat in control
 	- This is the time to use strategies to slow us down and calm our brains (like focusing on breathing, going on a short walk, drinking some tea)